The Rhetoric Level

 Retreats

 Annual retreats provide space for students to deepen relationships with their peers, teachers, and God as they study Scripture, experience the beauty of Colorado’s mountains, and establish personal goals.
 During their Mesa Verde trip, 10th-graders gather around the campfire to reflect on Scripture, talk, and pray beneath stunning views of the Milky Way.
 Upperclassmen spend two nights in the mountains each fall during Mountaineering Day.
-All students spend several days in January at Snow Mountain Ranch, where they enjoy a variety of outdoor Winter activities, games, conversations, Bible study, and prayer each evening by the fireside in the group cabin.
+All students spend several days in January in Estes Park, where they enjoy a variety of outdoor Winter activities, games, conversations, Bible study, and prayer each evening by the fireside in the group cabin.

 Dances